 -

-You will be asked to confirm the installation.click Add to.
-That’s it, the new version will be installed.
+You will be asked to confirm the installation.
+Click Add to.
+Just like that, the new version will be installed.

-This process can also be used to add third-party extensions to Chrome, but we generally advise against using third-party extensions that are not verified by the Chrome Store, as they can be used to monitor your entire internet usage and compromise your computer in other ways .
+This process can also be used to add third-party extensions to Chrome, but we generally recommend against using third-party extensions that are not verified by the Chrome App Store as they can be used to spy on your entire internet usage and otherwise harm your computer.

 For more tutorials, visit our how-to section.